The Way of War in '44 Pack

 What a great way to introduce yourself (or a friend) to ATO games, or catch up on back issues you've been meaning to get.
 A price like this is almost "buy 2, get one free."
 Don't miss it!

-If World War II could be described like the movements of a symphony, surely the year 1945 represents the last grand crescendo... the enormous battles with massive results.
+If World War II could be described like the movements of a symphony, surely the year 1944 represents the most powerful grand crescendo... the enormous battles waged by the Allies on every front with massive results.

 Now, the "1944 Way of War" gives you three great back issues that capture three remarkable campaigns.